Sp00kyB00k/personal_blog/README.md

 # Personal Blog

-This project is building a simple blog with Flask.
-The dependencies are managed with poetry which.
+A blog built with Flask and Poetry
+Due to personal usage will this stay in development
+to polish it until near perfection

 ## Functionality

-The blog allows you to write your own blogposts and manages what the enduser can do with some simple RBAC.
+The blog allows you to write your own blogposts
+and manages what the enduser can do with some simple RBAC

-## Wanted functionality

-Markup / HTML formatting and code block formatting for blog posts

 ## Added extentions